EU AI Act Article 2 — Does It Apply to US Companies?

 What is already enforceable

 The EU AI Act's obligations are phased in over time, but two categories are already active.
-Prohibited AI practices under Article 5 have been enforceable since February 2, 2025.
-These include real-time biometric identification in public spaces, emotion recognition in workplaces and schools, social scoring, and manipulative AI.
-The AI literacy obligation under Article 4, requiring providers and deployers to ensure their staff has sufficient AI literacy, has also been in force since February 2, 2025.
+Prohibited AI practices under Article 5 have been enforceable since 2 February 2025.
+These include real-time biometric identification in public spaces, emotion recognition in workplaces and schools, social scoring, manipulative AI, and untargeted scraping of facial images.
+The AI literacy obligation under Article 4, requiring providers and deployers to ensure their staff has sufficient AI literacy, has also been in force since 2 February 2025.
+GPAI model obligations under Chapter V became applicable on 2 August 2025.

 The authorized representative requirement

 Non-EU providers of high-risk AI systems and GPAI models must appoint an authorized representative within the EU before placing their systems on the market.
 Without an authorized representative, you cannot legally offer your AI product in Europe.
 This is a distinct role from GDPR representatives and requires specific AI Act expertise.
+Read more about the EU authorized representative requirement and how Lexara coordinates mandates through our partner SecureFound (Spain).

 What US companies should do now